venghatesh/MobileFlashCards/README.md

 1. Clone or download this repository
 2. `npm install`
 3. `npm start`
-4. Follow instructions from Expo - the app can be run using the iOS emulator, or on an iPhone & the [Expo Application](https://expo.io)
+4. Follow instructions from Expo - the app can be run using the iOS emulator, or on an iPhone & the [Expo Application](https://expo.io).

-Application can also be started using expo start.
+Application can also be started using expo start on command line.

 Requirement Specs